dmachard/go-dnscollector/docs/collectors/collector_dnsmessage.md

     * `exclude` (map)
     > Defines the list of fields (flat-json) which must not be present in the DNS message (regex are supported).

+The matching functionality support any type of values.
 For each fields, the advanced settings can be  used:
 * `greater-than` (int)
 > Enable to match an integer value greater than the provided value.